New sources emerge and old sources fade as the LAT's view extends into higher energies. Credit: NASA/DOE/Fermi LAT Collaboration and A. Neronov et al.

 At higher energies, gamma rays are rare.
 Above 10 GeV, even Fermi's LAT detects only one gamma ray every four months.

 Any object producing gamma rays at these energies is undergoing extraordinary astrophysical processes.
-More than half of the 496 sources in the new census are active galaxies, where matter falling into a powers jets that spray out particles at nearly the speed of light.
+More than half of the 496 sources in the new census are active galaxies, where matter falling into a supermassive black hole powers jets that spray out particles at nearly the speed of light.

 Only about 10 percent of the known sources lie within our own galaxy.
-They include rapidly called pulsars, the expanding debris from supernova explosions, and in a few cases, binary systems containing.
+They include rapidly rotating neutron stars called pulsars, the expanding debris from supernova explosions, and in a few cases, binary systems containingmassive stars.

 More than a third of the sources are completely unknown, having no identified counterpart detected in other parts of the spectrum.
 With the new catalog, astronomers will be able to compare the behavior of different sources across a wider span of gamma-ray energies for the first time.